 Fearn was reported to have been privately reprimanded by Mourinho, while other reports claimed Hazard had indicated that he wanted to come off the field.

-The manager's actions were condemned by Australia's cricket team doctor Peter Brukner, formerly Liverpool's head of sports medicine and sports science.
+Earlier in the week Mourinho’s actions were condemned by Australia’s cricket team doctor Peter Brukner, formerly Liverpool’s head of sports medicine and sports science.

 “I thought it was appalling behaviour by the manager,” Brukner told radio station talkSPORT.